-A custom header image is one of those personal touches that can really set the tone of your blog and establish your visual brand.
+A custom header image is one of those personal touches that can really set the tone of your site and establish your visual brand.
 What’s that murmur in the back?
 You don’t have time to create a custom header?
 Image-editing software is too expensive?
 Think again.
-Today, we’ll show you how to create your own snazzy header quickly — and for free.
+Today, we’ll show you how to create your own snazzy header quickly.

-Creating the right header for the right blog
+Creating the right header for the right site

-For this exercise, you’re the proud blogger at the imaginary Goodnight Loon, the web’s premier birdwatching-cum-parenting blog.
+For this exercise, you’re the proud owner of the imaginary Goodnight Loon, the web’s premier birdwatching-cum-parenting blog.
 You need a custom header that will channel your site’s blend of quirky humor, warm parenting advice, and love for all feathered creatures (well, maybe not Kukulkan).
 What do you do next?

 Find a few images that speak to you

 Comparing and contrasting a handful of pics can be really useful.
 You can use something from your own photo library, or a great find you stumbled upon while looking for Creative Commons-licensed images or free-to-use stock photography.
-Focus on larger, high-quality images, and take a look at your theme’s page to see if there’s a minimum-size requirement for the header.
+Focus on larger, high-quality images, and take a look at your theme’s support page to see if there’s a minimum-size requirement for the header.

 Note: It’s fine if your chosen image is larger than the header image needs to be — you’ll be able to crop it once you’ve uploaded it to your blog.

 Select the image you want to work with

 We sometimes try to find images that literally channel what we’re saying.
 In this case, this would send you on a wild-goose chase (no pun intended) for a picture of two loving loons tucking their hatchling into bed.
 Good luck with that.
-Instead, aim for images that are somewhat abstract — a pattern, a landscape, a collection of items shot from afar — but are still evocative of your theme and your blog’s overall vibe.
-For the site in question, how about this lovely shot of painted eggs from Ukraine:
+Instead, aim for images that are somewhat abstract — a pattern, a landscape, a collection of items shot from afar — but are still evocative of your theme and your site’s overall vibe.
+For the site in question, how about this lovely shot of painted eggs from Ukraine?